ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x13 Request type (scan request)]
 * Frame 1: 4-byte little-endian unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
-* Frame 3: End key (inclusive).
+* Frame 3: End key (exclusive).
 If this has zero length, the count ends at the last key

 ##### Scan response: